 equipping the recruiting partners with the tools and skills to interview and select the right candidates for their department/team.

 The ability of partners to understand the individual talents, motivations and internal drivers of new lawyers joining the firm enables them to make good hiring decisions.
 It is also the starting point to enable them to manage the development of their lawyers with the insight and understanding that they need in order to make sure that, despite today’s high mobility and competition for talent (especially at the mid-level career stage), they can significantly improve their ability to engage and retain the best talent.
+Our Solution

 Implementing a consistent and high level recruitment process is the first step towards addressing the retention challenges, the next phases are to redesign the performance management system as well as to introduce a mentoring framework to foster the support of individual development and potential.